 When Abrams signed on to direct, it was also announced he'd be co-writing the script with Chris Terrio.
 This was the fourth attempt at a screenplay for the film, following multiple stabs by Trevorrow and then Jack Thorne.
 Terrio has gained infamy for his involvement on Batman V Superman and Justice League, but given the circumstances (especially in the case of the latter), it's hard to fully hold those against him.
 Terrio also won an Oscar for Ben Affleck's Argo, illustrating he has talent.

 When Trevorrow was in charge, Star Wars: Episode IX was scheduled to begin production in January 2018, but the change in creative team forced Lucasfilm to alter those plans.
-Giving Abrams and Terrio proper time to iron out their screenplay, the studio is now eyeing a summer start date, ahead of the holiday 2019 premiere.
+After giving Abrams and Terrio ample time to write a new script, the studio commenced production in August 2018, well ahead of the holiday 2019 premiere.

 Star Wars 9 Has No Trailer